FAI Intermediate Cup

 The FAI Intermediate Cup (Corn Comortais Peile na hÉireann), also known as the FAI Umbro Intermediate Cup and the Pat O'Brien Intermediate Challenge Cup, is a cup competition organized by the Football Association of Ireland for intermediate association football clubs from the Republic of Ireland.
-These include clubs competing in the Leinster Senior League, the Munster Senior League and the Ulster Senior League.
+These include clubs competing in the Leinster Senior League and the Munster Senior League.
 It was originally known as the FAI Qualifying Cup and from the beginning it has been used as a qualifying competition for the senior FAI Cup.
 It is currently sponsored by Umbro and has previously been sponsored by Carlsberg.

 History

 FAI Qualifying Cup

 The competition was originally known as the FAI Qualifying Cup before it was renamed the FAI Intermediate Cup at the start of the 1931–32 season.
 The cup's first winners were Drumcondra who beat Cobh Ramblers in the inaugural 1926–27 final.
 Drumcondra, who at the time were playing in the Leinster Senior League, subsequently went onto complete a cup double when they defeated Brideville 1–0 in the 1926–27 FAI Cup final.
 The competition continues to act a qualifying competition for the FAI Cup with clubs who reach the Round of Sixteen being invited to compete in the senior cup.